ekarpp/digraph_even_cycles/readme.md

 ```
 Run `make` to build everything or alternatively `make help` for other options.
 Requires `g++` and x86-64 microarchitecture with support for `PCLMULQDQ`, `BMI2`, and `AVX2` instruction set extensions.

 Only mandatory argument to the algorithm binary, namely `digraph`, is `-f <path to graph file>`.
 It requires a file where line $i$ in the file (starting from zero) lists zero or more numbers separated with a space.
 Each number corresponds to an endpoint of an arc starting from vertex $i$.
-Some example files can be found in `graphs` folder.
+Some example files and graph generators can be found in `graphs` folder.

 In addition to the implementation of the algorithm, this repository provides:
 - Unit testing software, `digraph-tests` binary